 Ref.
 Standard Responsibility Frequency 11 Each risk will have a nominated owner, who will be responsible for the following: All As scheduled Updating the risk information; Providing assurance regarding the risk's controls; Co-ordinate the implementation of action plans for the risk; and Reporting on any developments regarding the risk.
 12 The internal audit function will use the outputs of risk assessments to compile audit coverage plans.
-Annually Annually 13 The internal audit function will formally review the effectiveness of the Metair risk management processes once a year.
-Annually
+Internal audit Annually 13 The internal audit function will formally review the effectiveness of the Metair risk management processes once a year.
+Internal audit Annually